Posted July 29th, 2019 by Jason Metz

-A homeowners or renters insurance policy will typically cover stolen or damaged jewelry.
-Here’s a look at coverage rules and where you’ll likely run into limits on a claims payment.
+A home insurance policy typically does not cover lost jewelry, but it will cover stolen or damaged jewelry, though there may be some limits on claims payments.
+Here’s a look at coverage rules and where you’ll likely run into policy limits.

 When does homeowners insurance cover jewelry?